-A filled area of sky fully sampled (filling in the gaps in a pawprint) by combining multiple pawprints.
+Pawprint The 16 non-contiguous images of the sky produced by the pawprint) by combining multiple pawprints.
 Because of the detector spacing the minimum number of pointed observations (with fixed offsets) required for reasonably uniform coverage is 6, which would expose each piece of sky, away from the edges of the tile, to at least 2 camera pixels.
 The pipeline does not combine pawprints into tiles.